nikomatsakis/babysteps/babysteps/_posts/2019-04-26-aic-language-design-team-meta-working-group.md

 then move on to draw up more details plans.
 I expect this discussion will intersect the RFC process quite heavily (at least when it comes to language design changes).
 Should be interesting!
-It's all happening in the open, so if talking about talking is your thing, you should [check it out][i].
+It's all happening in the open, and a major goal of mine is for this to be easy to follow along with from the outside -- so if talking about talking is your thing, you should [check it out][i].

 [i]: https://internals.rust-lang.org/t/announcing-lang-team-meta-working-group/9900